StackStorm/st2docs/docs/source/orquesta/operations.rst

 There are use cases where users want to re-run the workflow execution for certain task(s).
 Orquesta allows workflow execution to be re-run from any task(s) as long as the workflow execution is in a completed state (succeeded, failed, or canceled).
 Let's say we have a sequential workflow execution that executes task1 -> task2 -> task3.
-The workflow execution can be re-run fromm any task with the command ``st2 execution re-run <execution-id> --tasks <task_name>``.
+The workflow execution can be re-run from any task with the command ``st2 execution re-run <execution-id> --tasks <task_name>``.
 A new action execution is created for the re-run.
 However, the workflow execution from original action execution will be reused.
 If the task to rerun from is a with items task, there is an additional argument passed to